CenturyLinkCloud/APIDocs/Examples/instance-flow.md

 fi;
 ```

-### Create a New Deployment Policy Box
+## Create a Deployment Policy Box

-A deployment policy box is where you specify settings to deploy applications in a specific virtual environment.
-We send parameters for creating the deployment policy box in a POST request to the box object.
-If there’s an error in creating the policy box, we output the error.
-Else, we output the created box.
+A deployment policy box contains the settings to deploy applications in a specific virtual environment.
+For AWS, it contains details about the region, VPC, security groups, etc.

+To create a deployment policy box send a POST request to the [Boxes endpoint](https://www.ctl.io/api-docs/cam/#application-lifecycle-management-boxes-api) with the provider ID obtained when registering the provider in the *provider_id* variable.

+If there’s an error in creating the deployment policy box, it outputs the error.
+Else, it outputs the created deployment policy box ID and saves it in *policy_box_id* variable.

+Add the following lines to the script:
 ```
-# Once we have created the provider we can set the proper policy box
+# Once the provider has been created, the proper policy box can be set
 payload="{
   \"owner\": \"$owner\",
   \"schema\": \"http://elasticbox.net/schemas/boxes/policy\",